-Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, the reconciliation of total restricted assets is now found at Note 20 and the balance of this note reconciles to it as well as agreeing to the reserve balance on the statement of financial position.
+Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, the reconciliation of total restricted financial assets is now found in the notes to the statement of cash flows note.

+The balance of this reserve accounts note agrees to this reconciliation as well as agreeing to the reserve balance on the statement of financial position.

-This note has also been classified to illustrate those reserves restricted by legislation, and those restricted by Council.
+This note has also classified separately, those reserves restricted by legislation, and those restricted by Council.